AgnosticUI/agnosticui/CONTRIBUTING.md

 ## Checklist

-- [ ] First submiteed new feature or bugfix issue?
+- [ ] First submitted new feature or bugfix issue?
 - [ ] Followed the forking model?
 - [ ] Does change require CSS updates to existing components?
 If so, have you updated all frameworks and verified?
 - [ ] Does this add a new component?
-If so, have you updated all framework's `copystyle.js` to pull it in and verified?
+If so, have you updated all framework's `copystyles.js` to pull it in and verified?
-- [ ] Tests pass?
+- [ ] Tests passing?
 - [ ] Have you added to the framework's /examples apps? e.g. `agnosticui-react/examples`?
 - [ ] Have you updated the docs?
 These live in [site/docs](https://github.com/AgnosticUI/agnosticui/tree/master/site/docs)

+_I realize above checklist is pretty intimidating, reach out with an at mention on your issue if you're interested in contributing but need some clarifications!_

 ## License